rhel-labs/instruqt/image-mode-day2/04-move-httpd-in-image/assignment.md

 |/etc|host|merge|
 |/var|host|ignore|

-Since `/var` is considered to be local machine state, we need to change the webroot of Apache to somehwere we can control from the image.
+The `/var` directory is considered by `bootc` to be controlled by the host as local state.
+If we want to manage web content at build time and version it with the image, we'll need to move it somewhere `bootc` will control.

+Versioning files with the image
+===

 Let's look at a new Containerfile to see how we can do that.

 Click on the [button label="Containerfile" background="#ee0000" color="#c7c7c7"](tab-1) tab.